flyteorg/flyte/docs/introduction/core_use_cases/analytics.md

 ## Cleaning Data

-In this example, we're going to analyze some covid vaccination data:
+In this example, we are going to analyze some covid vaccination data:

 ```{code-cell} ipython3
 import pandas as pd